Monthly Archives: November 2021

 Larraín’s films based in his native Chile have been of variable quality but consistently serious-minded.
 When he’s dealing with tragic beauties of public life in the English-speaking world, he seems to go weak at the knees, and in the head.
 Jackie (2016)’s conception of its title character wasn’t convincing or dramatically interesting but at least the uncompromising, sometimes harsh leading lady made for a rather novel take on Jacqueline Kennedy’s vulnerable nobility.
 Spencer is a different matter.
 Larraín buys completely into the popular view that Diana, at the time of her engagement to Charles, aspired simply to be his loving wife; then, seeing there was no future in that, wanted only to be a dedicated and adoring mother.
 (The Crown pushes a more plausible line on the lead-up to the marriage.
 Keen on becoming a princess and a queen, Diana makes a naïve but determined play for Charles before realising, soon but still too late, what a horrific mistake she has made.)

 This film’s Diana is uncooperative and continues to protest against William’s induction into pheasant shooting on Boxing Day.
 She makes the occasional ‘outrageous’ remark, telling the replacement dresser (Laura Benson), ‘Please leave now – I wish to masturbate’.
 For the most part, though, she’s the suffering, isolated victim par excellence – alone and palely loitering, to put it mildly.
 What Kristen Stewart does, requires talent (as well as beauty) yet it comes across as a spoof performance.
 Her practised mimicry of Diana’s head and eye movements, her nailing of that leave-me-alone-but-look-at-me countenance, the intense, clipped whisper in which she mostly speaks – these may well earn Stewart an Oscar but I found their effect comical.
 She’s much better – freer – in her scenes with William and Harry, especially when they play a game together early on Christmas morning, and in the last exchange with Maggie, who confesses to being in love with her.
-Diana’s shocked laughter is welcome – not only because laughter in Spencer is in short supply but also because this is a rare moment when Stewart seems spontaneous.
+Diana’s shocked laughter is welcome – not only because laughter in (as distinct from at) Spencer is in short supply but also because this is a rare moment when Stewart seems spontaneous.
 As the young princes, Jack Nielen and Freddie Spry are earnestly, touchingly excellent.
 As usual (and not for the first time against the odds), Sally Hawkins manages to find some truth in the character she’s playing.
 Jack Farthing does his job of portraying Charles as a nasty wimp.

 It’ll be interesting to see how Spencer fares at the box office.
 Although its anti-monarchy credentials may limit its appeal, there’s a sizeable constituency of royalists that seems to go for anything regal.
 Larraín presents what goes on at Sandringham as pathological: soldiers doing a security check before the massed ranks of household staff move in; the bonkers-verging-on-obscene grandeur and abundance of food and drink; the shooting party with their gun dogs.
 But plenty of the pomp-and-circumstance brigade will no doubt buy a ticket for the film, just as they did for Downton Abbey.
 Then there are the clothes.
 Jacqueline Durran may well win an Oscar, too (another one) – although you have to wonder if costume design is really the appropriate term here.
 This protagonist’s wardrobe is exceptionally well known and not a few of its contents are in evidence (including that fatefully creased wedding dress).
 This is more costume reconstruction.

 Viewers already sick of watching Diana being sick are advised to steer clear of Spencer, particularly if they’re liable to worry about the frocks getting soiled by the bulimia.
-When her pearl necklace, a gift from Charles, breaks during dinner, the pearls plop into Diana’s bowl of balefully thick green soup.
-She retrieves and swallows the pearls, and later throws them up.
+When her pearl necklace, a gift from Charles, breaks during dinner, the pearls plop into Diana’s bowl of balefully thick green soup (or so she imagines).
+She retrieves and swallows the pearls, and later throws up the soup.
 Fantasy decorations like this tend to detract from things that seem like bizarre inventions but are actually true – notably the requirement for each Sandringham guest, on arrival and eventual departure, to sit on an antique weighing machine.
 This procedure, amusingly sinister in the film, was introduced by Prince Albert as a light-hearted means of verifying, through increased poundage, that everyone had enjoyed their Christmas sufficiently.
 I also liked the bit when, after the family has settled down around the television together to watch the Queen’s Christmas speech, the monarch leaves the room halfway through to walk the corgis.
 Jonny Greenwood’s music, unlike his score for The Power of the Dog, is impressively varied – ceremonial, elegiac, suggesting emotional disturbance.
 As with Mica Levi’s comparably complex score for Jackie, though, the music tends to upstage the visual drama.

 That ‘fable’ label signals Larraín and Knight’s self-given freedom to make things up but Spencer cheats even within its own invented set-up.
 When she stops for directions close to Sandringham, Diana explains that ‘I’ve absolutely no idea where I am’ (this to make clear her sense of égarement within the royal family).
 Never mind that she spent the first fourteen years of her life on the Sandringham estate (her father moved the family to Althorp in 1975); the close proximity of Park House, her birthplace and childhood home, to the royal residence and Diana’s familiarity with the area, will bulk large in the tale that Larraín proceeds to tell.
 Diana seems to recognise the same old scarecrow in the fields and starts visiting Park House under cover of darkness.
 It’s boarded up but still complete with evocative doll’s house and rocking-horse, though at least there’s no music box on which to play a nostalgic melody.
 (For the record, the property in 1991 was operating as a hotel for the disabled, the Queen having given Park House to Leonard Cheshire’s disability charity several years previously.)